Separating trees and simple congruences of the weak order: Schröder separating trees and preposets of simple congruences

 \begin{definition} Fix a simple essential lattice congruence~$\equiv$ of the weak order.
 A Schröder separating tree~$S$ is \defn{$\equiv$-admissible} if~$\arcs_\equiv$ contains all mandatory arcs of~$S$ and none of the forbidden arcs of~$S$. \end{definition}

-\begin{example} For instance, the Schröder separating trees which are admissible for the sylvester congruence (resp.~$\decoration$-permutree congruence) are precisely the Schröder trees (resp.~Schröder $\decoration$-permutrees) on~$[n]$ to which we have deleted all pending leaves to keep only the internal nodes and internal edges. \end{example}
+\begin{example} For instance, the Schröder separating trees which are admissible for the sylvester congruence (resp.~$\decoration$-permutree congruence) are precisely the Schröder trees (resp.~Schröder \mbox{$\decoration$-per}\-mutrees) on~$[n]$ to which we have deleted all pending leaves to keep only the internal nodes and internal edges. \end{example}

 \begin{remark} Note that the $\equiv$-admissible separating trees are precisely the $\equiv$-admissible Schröder separating trees with $n$ nodes (or equivalently, where each node of~$S$ is a singleton). \end{remark}